snovaisg/ICD-Mappings/README.md

 mapper.map(icd9code, source='icd9', target='ccs')
 >>> '653'

-# Can also map any Iterable of codes (list, numpy array, pandas Series, you name it)
+# Can map any Iterable of codes (list, numpy array, pandas Series, you name it)
 icd9codes = ['29410', '5362', 'NOT_A_CODE', '3669']

 mapper.map(icd9codes, source='icd9', target='ccs')